Mj-Werner/CPE322/lab9/README.md

 # Lab 9 - YANG
-In this lab we used the [Yang](https://github.com/mbj4668/pyang) to generate different [UML](https://www.geeksforgeeks.org/unified-modeling-language-uml-introduction/) diagram automatically.
+In this lab, we used the [Yang](https://github.com/mbj4668/pyang) to generate a [UML](https://www.geeksforgeeks.org/unified-modeling-language-uml-introduction/) diagram automatically.

 ## Downloading Software
 ```Pyang and plantum1 install```